You are here:

 In an ideal world we're supposed to get them unconsciously, naturally, without effort.

-We simply absorb from those around us and use them without question in the same way that we breathe without stopping to think whether we need to or not.
+We simply absorb them from those around us and use them without question in the same way that we breathe without stopping to think whether we need to or not.

 These 'how to topics' list personal skills that collectively make the difference between being hired or not hired, liked or not liked, noticed or ignored, leader or follower ...

-There are 5 groups of 10 below.
+There are 5 groups of 10 soft skill demonstration speech topics below.

-1. Soft skills 'how to' speech ideas
+10 soft skill 'how to' speech ideas

 - How to motivate others